mugger007/project_wedding_polymarket/README.md

 1. Push this repo to GitHub (or any Git provider).
 2. Import the project in [Vercel](https://vercel.com).
-3. Add the same environment variables from `.env.local` in the Vercel project settings.
+3. Add the same environment variables in the Vercel project settings.
-4. Deploy — Vercel handles everything else.
+4. Deploy.

 ## Admin Panel

-Admins can access `/admin` after logging in and entering the admin password.
+Admins access `/admin` after logging in with an allowed username and entering the admin password.
 From there you can:

-- Resolve markets and trigger payouts to winning guests
+- Resolve markets and trigger automatic payouts to winning guests
-- Reply to questions posted by guests
+- Moderate the FAQ queue — answer guest questions that appear publicly on the How to Play page

-When a market resolves, winners are paid out automatically based on their share of the winning outcome.
+When a market resolves, the RPC function pays out winning shareholders proportionally and clears all holdings for that market.

 ## Advanced Mode

-Guests can enable **Advanced Mode** from the Portfolio page to see extra trading details — outstanding share counts, current market value, unrealized and realized P/L. It's hidden by default to keep the experience simple for casual players.
+Guests can enable **Advanced Mode** via the toggle on any page to see extra trading details — outstanding share counts, current market value, unrealized and realized P/L, and the Sell button on individual positions.
+Hidden by default to keep the experience simple for casual players.

+Advanced mode state is stored in `localStorage` and syncs across components on the same page via a custom `advanced-mode-change` window event.

 ## Tech Stack

-Built with Next.js 15, TypeScript, Tailwind CSS, and Supabase.
-Trades are executed server-side to ensure fairness — the odds you see are always accurate, and no one can game the system through the browser.
+Built with Next.js 15, React 19, TypeScript, Tailwind CSS, and Supabase.
+All trades execute server-side via Supabase RPC functions to enforce the CPMM invariant atomically — the browser never writes to the database directly.